 , The Murder on the Links

-- Composite Character: Dulcie is omitted in the David Suchet adaptation, and Bella replaces her as Hastings' future wife.
+- Composite Character: Dulcie is omitted in the David Suchet adaptation, and her sister Bella replaces her as Hastings' future wife.

 - Does This Remind You of Anything?: Hastings' marriage at the end of the story is reminiscent of Watson's in The Sign of the Four.

 - Even Evil Has Loved Ones: Despite Renaud's past as a criminal, he genuinely loves his wife, and left all his inheritance to her.

 - Faking the Dead: Invoked.
 Renaud wanted to fake his death so that he could escape from blackmail, but ended up getting killed for real.

 - Madam Beroldy was married to a much older gentleman, but is conducting two affairs with lawyer Georges Conneau and the wealthy Hiram Trapp.
 She arranges to have Conneau murder her husband, so that she could be free to marry Mr. Trapp.
 20 years later, she encounters Georges Conneau, who has found success as Paul Renaud, and began blackmailing him.